-Fayetteville, AR, hosts an annual Bikes, Blues & BBQ rally which attracts upwards of 400,000 visitors to the city, and is centred near the University of Arkansas campus.
+Fayetteville, AR, hosts an annual Bikes, Blues & BBQ rally, which attracts upwards of 400,000 visitors to the city, and is centred near the University of Arkansas campus.

-Though the event usually passes without major incident, UAPD monitor for potential potential criminal activity at hotspot areas during the event in addition to their day-to-day duties.
+Though the event usually passes without major incident, UAPD monitor for potential criminal activity at hotspot areas during the event in addition to their day-to-day duties.

 As an all-in-one video surveillance solution, it combines an infrared PTZ camera, 4TB's of onboard recording capacity, and wireless transmission technology into a portable, lightweight unit.

-Live and recorded footage can be accessed via 4G LTE, 3G and Wi-Fi, allowing remote access the video from any device at any time.
+Live and recorded footage can be accessed via 4G LTE, 3G and Wi-Fi, allowing remote access to the video from any device at any time.

 "The footage provided proved to be of an extremely high standard, making it easier to monitor the large crowds who attend the rally.
 Another huge benefit for us was the ability to allow other agencies to have access to the cameras when required."